prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-admob.md

 #### Step 6: Make an Ad Reuest

-Now you should just make a regulat AdMob's ad request.
+Now you should just make a regular AdMob's ad request.
 Evetything else will be handled by prebid adapters.

 ### Banner Video